ropensci/neotoma/README.md

 #### Heroku

 If you just pushed to Github, files are already committed for Heroku, so we just need to bundle up the app, and push to Heroku.
+If you didn't push to github, remember to add and commit files first, then do the below.

 ```
 bundle install